Garrison-Hinshaw/rest-rant/README.md

 ## Notes

 Idea Bank:
-*USe some kind of aggregate for rating
+* Use some kind of aggregate for rating
-*Auto-complete dropdown
+* Auto-complete dropdown
-*Update for comments
+* Update for comments